|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 26, 1943

 Built by Lockheed as Model 18-40 in Burbank.
 Constructor Number 18-2103.
-Serial Number 68348.
+This aircraft was sold to the Netherlands East Indies Air Force (NEIAF) as Lodestar LT9-08 (LT-908).
 Disassembled and shipped overseas to Australia and reassembled.

-During September 1942, operated by Qantas Empire Airways (QEA) for Allied Directorate of Air Transport.
-When this aircraft crashed, it was the second largest loss of life on a single Qantas Empire Airways (QEA) aircraft.
+During September 1942, operated by Qantas Empire Airways (QEA) for Allied Directorate of Air Transport (ADAT).

 On November 26, 1943 took off from 5-Mile Drome (Wards) near Port Moresby on a flight bound for Garbutt Field near Townsville.
 Struck the top of a hill shortly after take off at 4:00am.
 The 15 crew and passengers were killed.
 When the aircraft was overdue at Townsville, intensive searches were conducted and the crashed aircraft was located.
 At Port Moresby, the crash site was located few minutes after loss, on one of the westerly peaks only 40' from the top.
 Possibly 13km out from the airfield.